Journalism Matters: Help Press Gazette highlight the best journalism of the coronavirus crisis - Press Gazette

 Timeline

-Press Gazette and our parent company NS Media Group today launches a bid to record this important moment in our industry’s history with a global survey called Journalism Matters: Excellence in Reporting Coronavirus.
-Sorry, there are no polls available at the moment.
+Press Gazette and our parent company NS Media Group today launches a bid to record this important moment in our industry’s history with a global survey called Journalism Matters: Excellence in Reporting Coronavirus. href="https://meed.com/

 The aim of the project is to highlight the crucial work done by journalists around the world to inform the public about the coronavirus pandemic and help curb the spread of this disease.